Christian Yelich Preview, Player Props: Brewers vs. Phillies

-The Milwaukee Brewers and Christian Yelich (.325 slugging percentage over his past 10 games, including one homer), battle starter Aaron Nola and the Philadelphia Phillies at American Family Field, Saturday at 7:15 PM ET.
+The Milwaukee Brewers, including Christian Yelich (.175 batting average in his past 10 games), battle starter Ranger Suarez and the Philadelphia Phillies at American Family Field, Sunday at 1:05 PM ET.

-In his last game he had a hitless performance (0-for-4) against the Phillies.
+In his most recent game he had a one-hit showing (1-for-5) against the Phillies.

 Christian Yelich Game Info & Props vs. the Phillies